happyharis/flutter_todododo/README.md

 ## TODO:
 1. Calendar widget for due date
 2. Done top bar to check done-ded tasks
-3. Timestamp for all tasks
+3. When checkbox selected, will dissapear
-4. Timestamp for tasks that are done
+4. Timestap when checkbox selected

 ## Getting Started